deltafy/handbook/README.md

 **This handbook serves as a fundamental guide about Deltafy and its core values.**

-## Story

-Deltafy is conceived in 2023 by two (2) people who envisioned

-This handbook serves as a guide on what Deltafy is all about, what it tries to achieve, and how it is going to achieve and materialize its visions.
-In addition, this also serves as a guide on the culture that it aims to cultivate

 ## Culture

 The core to every successful venture is not a brilliant business model or product, but the culture it tries to mold.